olgachmaj/CV/README.md

 - Working with other health and social care professionals to provide individual care and development plans.

+- Encouraging clients to participate in social and recreational activities.

+- Being responsible for administering medication and keeping logs on daily intakes.

 **Vox Travel** (May 2017 to January 2019)